 - License number: The general contractor’s state license board number, proving they are a licensed contractor

-- Worksite: The address of the property where the construction is to be completed.
+- Worksite: The property address where the construction is to be completed.

 - Description of work: A detailed description of the work and construction to be done by the contractor.
 You can also attach project plans and specifications to the agreement.

-- Contract price and payments: The total price to be paid for the work and how and when payments will be made.
+- Contract price and payments: The total price for the work and how and when payments will be made.

-- Contract documents: any drawings, blueprints, exhibits or other documents that will part of the contract
+- Contract documents: any drawings, blueprints, exhibits, or other documents that will be part of the contract

-- Starting and completion dates: The dates the contractor must start construction and have the construction substantially completed by.
+- Starting and completion dates: The contractor must start construction and have the construction substantially completed by.

-- Licensing and permits: Which party will be responsible for obtaining any required licenses and permits.
+- Licensing and permits: Which party will be responsible for obtaining the required licenses and permits?

 - Subcontracts: Whether the contractor will hire subcontractors to help perform part of the contractor’s obligations

-- Work changes: How any changes to the agreed upon work will be handled once construction has begun.
+- Work changes: How will any changes to the agreed-upon work be handled once construction has begun?

 These additional elements can also be included:

-- Indemnification: The contractor promises to be responsible for any loss or damages incurred by the owner arising out of his or her work.
+- Indemnification: The contractor promises to be responsible for any loss or damages incurred by the owner arising from his or her work.

 - Dispute resolution: Arbitration, mediation, and adjudication are common ways for parties to settle disputes under the contract instead of going through the courts.